angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 # Hierarchical injectors

 Injectors in Angular have rules that you can leverage to achieve the desired visibility of injectables in your applications.
-By understanding these rules, you can determine in which NgModule, Component, or Directive you should declare a provider.
+By understanding these rules, you can determine whether to declare a provider at the application level, in a Component, or in a Directive.

 <div class="alert is-helpful">

-**NOTE**:<br />
 This topic uses the following pictographs.

 | html entities | pictographs |